-NDARC offers scholarships to students who wish to undertake HDR on drug and alcohol related projects that align with the Centre’s core workplan areas.
-Applications are now open for NDARC HDR scholarships (PhD, MRes and MPhil), commencing term one 2021.
+NDARC offers scholarships to students who wish to undertake higher degree research on drug and alcohol related-projects that align with the Centre’s core workplan areas.
+Applications are open for NDARC HDR scholarships (PhD, MRes and MPhil), commencing Term 1 2023.

 A number of NDARC staff are available to supervise HDR candidates.
 Visit find a supervisor for a full list of potential supervisors.
 Visit HDR scholarship projects for a list of projects currently seeking students.